Daniel Gormally: Chess career

 Daniel was born in Hertford hospital, but soon moved to London.
-He first learned the moves at approximately seven years old, when his father Torsten taught him and his older sister.
+He first learned chess at approximately seven years old, when his father Torsten taught him and his older sister.

 He shared first place at the Politiken Cup in 1998 and won the Challengers tournament of the 78th Hastings International Chess Congress in 2003.

 In September 2006, he tied for 2nd-9th with Luke McShane, Stephen J. Gordon, Gawain Jones, Šarūnas Šulskis, Luís Galego, Klaus Bischoff and Karel van der Weide in the 2nd EU Individual Championship in Liverpool.
 In November 2006, Gormally was joint winner of the British Rapidplay Chess Championship.

 In 2015, he tied for the second place with David Howell and Nicholas Pert in the 102nd British Championship and eventually finished fourth on tiebreak.
 Also in 2015, he appeared as a contestant in three episodes of the television quiz Fifteen To One and in one episode of The Chase, alongside a brief appearance on Beat the Pack in 2013.

 Gormally played for the English national team in the 2005 European Team Chess Championship and 2006 Chess Olympiad.